Asian Meatball Bowl with Cauliflower Rice

 Salt and pepper

-Put the white parts of the scallions into the meatball mixture and you can garnish at the end with the green part (optional)
+NOTE: Put the white parts of the scallions into the meatball mixture and set the other green ends aside.
+You can garnish with them after cooking.

 NOTE: The light touch of your hands incorporates all of the ingredients without crushing the meat.
 You don’t want to over-mix into a paste–full pieces of ground meat should still be visible.
 This helps make them juicier!

-Add 1/4 inch oil and heat a frying pan to medium-high heat.
+Heat 1/4 inch oil over medium-high heat in frying pan

-Once you have all balls ready, sear the outsides of the meatballs to get that beautiful brown edge.
+Sear the outside of the meatballs to get that beautiful brown edge on all sides.
 Reduce heat to medium and cook 5-8 minutes turning often, or until cooked through to 165 degrees.